GoogleChrome/web-vitals/README.md

 Calculates the [INP](https://web.dev/articles/inp) value for the current page and calls the `callback` function once the value is ready, along with the `event` performance entries reported for that interaction.
 The reported value is a [`DOMHighResTimeStamp`](https://developer.mozilla.org/docs/Web/API/DOMHighResTimeStamp).

 A custom `durationThreshold` [configuration option](#reportopts) can optionally be passed to control what `event-timing` entries are considered for INP reporting.
-The default threshold is `40`, which means INP scores of less than 40 are reported as 0.
+The default threshold is `40`, which means INP scores of less than 40 will not be reported.
+To avoid reporting no interactions in these cases, the library will fall back to the input delay of the first interaction.
 Note that this will not affect your 75th percentile INP value unless that value is also less than 40 (well below the recommended [good](https://web.dev/articles/inp#what_is_a_good_inp_score) threshold).

 If the `reportAllChanges` [configuration option](#reportopts) is set to `true`, the `callback` function will be called as soon as the value is initially determined as well as any time the value changes throughout the page lifespan (Note [not necessarily for every interaction](#report-the-value-on-every-change)).